rafalp/Misago/docs/SetupMaintenance.md

     # make your database user the superuser
     alter role user_name superuser;

-    # after installation is complete run below query in psql
+    # after installation is complete run below query in the psql
     # to remove super user privileges from your database user
     alter role user_name nosuperuser;